 At the Climate Change Conference in Kyoto (1997) the parties reached an important milestone in their negotiations.
 The Kyoto Protocol was the only international agreement up to that time with legally binding climate protection provisions.
 A number of industrialised countries committed themselves to reducing their greenhouse gas emissions during the period from 2008 to 2012.

 Subsequent climate change conferences focused on reaching an agreement to follow up the Kyoto Protocol.
-Baden-Württemberg supported efforts by Germany and the EU to establish binding commitments on the reduction of greenhouse gas emissions and go beyond the Kyoto Protocol by including newly industrialised countries such as India and China plus the United States and Canada.
+Baden-Württemberg supported efforts by Germany and the EU to establish binding commitments on the reduction of greenhouse gas emissions and go beyond the Kyoto Protocol by including emerging economies such as India and China plus the United States and Canada.

 Difficulties in finding common ground

 Owing to differing circumstances and diverging interests it was very difficult to find common ground.
-Nevertheless, at the Climate Change Conference in Cancún (2010) an agreement was reached to limit global warming to two degrees Celsius above pre-industrial levels.
+Nevertheless, at the Climate Change Conference in Cancún (2010) an agreement was reached to limit global warming to 2°C above pre-industrial levels.

 In addition, at the conference in Qatar (late 2012) the Kyoto Protocol was extended.
-The second commitment period, from 2013 to 2020, involved fewer countries.
-They accounted for only 15% of global greenhouse gas emissions, which meant that the extension was basically symbolic.
+The second commitment period, from 2013 to 2020, involves fewer countries.
+They account for only 15% of global greenhouse gas emissions, which means that the extension is basically symbolic.